mzherx/Mern-Stack-Job-Portal-Prodigy/README.md

 * Push to the branch (git push origin feature/AmazingFeature)

-* Open a Pull Request
+* Open a Pull Request.

 📄 License